javilobo8/Adafruit_Nokia_LCD/README.md

 Adafruit Nokia LCD
 ==================
+The code is modified based on the version by Adafruit to adapt SunFounder LCD5110 screen.

 Python library for the using the Nokia 5110/3310 monochrome graphic LCD with a Raspberry Pi or Beaglebone Black.